 During the year ended September 30, 2021, the Company determined that further exploration on this property, would no longer be a priority unless a third-party partner could be found to further advance the exploration program; however, the Company continues to hold claims which expire in January 2029.
 Accordingly, the Company recorded an impairment of the full amount of exploration expenditures to September 30, 2021.
 In November 2023, the Company received a further extension to meet its minimum exploration expenditures to August 30, 2024.
 All other terms of the option agreement remain unchanged.
 For more information, refer to Section 7 a) "Contractual obligations" below.

 4. Operating results

-Year ended September 30, 2023 compared to the year ended September 30, 2022:
+Three months ended December 31, 2023, compared to three months ended December 31, 2022:

 A summarized statement of operations appears below to assist in the discussion that follows: